Key figures in fatal police shooting in Ferguson, Missouri

 “He’s devastated,” the chief said after naming Wilson as the shooter back in August.
 “He never intended for this to happen.
 He is, and has been, an excellent police officer.”

 Wilson began his career in nearby Jennings before moving to the Ferguson job several years ago.
 He was placed on paid administrative leave after the shooting and resigned in November.
+The U.S. Justice Department announced Wednesday that it would not prosecute him in Brown’s death.

 POLICE CHIEF THOMAS JACKSON